You've taken drone training courses and passed a written exam. A final clearance is needed for Advanced Operations Certification.

 Been Where You Are

 I am a RPAS Operator with more than 300 safe incident-free missions flown.
 I'm qualified and designated by Transport Canada as a Flight Review provider.
-But my aviation background stretches back to 1986 with a Canadian Private Pilot Licence for traditionally crewed aircraft.
+My aviation background stretches back to 1986 with a Canadian Private Pilot Licence for traditionally crewed aircraft.

 That's four decades of aeronautical thinking - airspace, weather, navigation, and the discipline that safe flight demands - applied directly to how I conduct drone licence reviews.
 I'm not evaluating candidates against a checklist.
 I'm evaluating you as a pilot of remotely controlled aircraft.

-I went through this flight review process myself.
+I went through this RPAS Flight Review process myself.
 I know what it takes to prepare for a drone licence.
 I haven't forgotten what it feels like to be on your side of this evaluation.

 What to Expect

-A Flight Review follows Transport Canada standards of two formal components; an already-passed written exam, and an in-person evaluation, plus a full debrief.
+A Flight Review follows Transport Canada standards of two formal components; a pre-qualifying written exam, and an in-person evaluation, plus a full debrief.

 Knowledge Evaluation

-A structured flight review oral assessment of CARs Part IX, controlled and restricted airspace, risk assessment, meteorology, and emergency procedures.
+A structured RPAS Flight Review oral assessment of CARs Part IX, controlled and restricted airspace, risk assessment, meteorology, and emergency procedures.
 Candidates demonstrate understanding the reasoning for regulations - not just the rules themselves.

 Aircraft Flight Demonstration